 _

-If you provide field names that violate either of these conditions, then you get a ValueError
+If you provide field names that violate either of these rules, then you’ll get a ValueError

 :